August 13, 2019

 However, her relief was brief.
 In May 2014, she was met with more chemotherapy and radiation treatment for a tumor found near her esophagus.
 Two years later, stage 4 cancer was discovered in a chest nodule.
 She had more chemotherapy to combat the cancer.
 In September 2016, Kristina started immunotherapy to battle the cancer.
 A scan in September indicates the immunotherapy is shrinking the tumors.

 “It’s hard to stay positive,” shares Kristina.
 “You know you’re in stage 4, and you’re scared at times.
 You wonder what happens when the immunotherapy stops working and they tell you there’s nothing more they can do.
 But, you just try to make sure you have more good days than bad days.
 Otherwise, none of it is worth it.
 I may not be curable, but I’m definitely treatable.
 And I hang on to that.”

-Dr. Chapman says Kristina is a phenomenal patient.
-Despite everything, she says Kristina remains positive.
-“She’s had to fight with her insurance company, to travel for treatment, quit her job, deal with a variety of personal issues and with multiple cancer diagnoses, in addition to other health problems associated with treatment.
-She never asks, 'Why me?'
-Kristina just says she’s going to do it and never complains.
-That’s amazing,” marvels Dr. Chapman.
+Kristina’s doctors say she is a phenomenal patient.
+Despite everything ‒ issues with her insurance company, traveling for treatment, having to quit her job, dealing with a variety of personal issues and with multiple cancer diagnoses, in addition to other health problems associated with treatment ‒ they say Kristina remains positive and never asks ‘Why me?.’

 Crucial Catch is about collaboration

 “Just knowing I was 1 of 7 patients chosen for the Crucial Catch recognition made me feel special,” Kristina shares.
 “Growing up, I was always a Chiefs fan.
 So this is fun!”
 Kristina will be escorted to the game by her 32-year-old son.
 “He’s excited, because he’s a Chiefs fan, too!” she says.